harperreed/Polaroid600se-adapters/README.md

 ## Models

+**I am waiting for some higher quality proofs to be able to confirm that this interfaces well with teh 600se**

 there are a couple adapters I am attempting to model:

 * Generic Adapter (for use with anything).
 Glue it onto a CB70, or really anything.